codeconsortium/CCDNForumForumBundle/Resources/doc/install.md

     translator: ~
 ```

+# Add a default forum

+In order to use the forum bundle you will first need to have setup a default forum.

+To do this, navigate to en/forum/admin/manage-forums/ and click on 'Create Forum', then add a new forum calls 'default', then you are ready to go!
+Enjoy!

 ## Next Steps.

 Change the layout template you wish to use for each page by changing the configs under the labelled section 'layout_templates'.